Key Takeaways

 Nurses tend to have strong incomes and stable employment, which helps meet the mortgage industry's 2-year work history requirement, especially with a completed nursing school degree.

-However, the most challenging part of getting a mortgage approved for a nurse is often showing proof of income, especially for those working variable hours or extra shifts.
+However, the most challenging part of getting a mortgage approved for a nurse is often showing proof of income, especially for nurses working variable hours or extra shifts.

 This article outlines home loans available for nurses, how to choose among available programs, and tips for verifying income.